davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 > By ***Theorem 3*** we have $$1 = \frac{z}{z}=\sum^{\infty}_{n=0} \frac{z}{(z+n)(z+n+1)}$$

 <br>But we can simplify further, and take $z = 1$.
-This leaves us with a rather satisfying infinite series, which you may have seen before.<br><br>
+This leaves us with a rather satisfying infinite series, which you may have seen before.
+Although we didn'<br><br>